alanchangxyz/alanchangxyz/README.md

 ## 🚀 currently...

-You can find me pioneering new partnerships for social good as the Director of Outreach at **[Commit the Change](https://github.com/ctc-uci)**, a student organization dedicated to providing innovative and customized software for Orange County nonprofits while giving student developers and designers meaningful opportunities to develop `tech with purpose!`
+You can find me pioneering new partnerships for social good as the Director of Outreach at **[Commit the Change](https://github.com/ctc-uci)**, a student organization dedicated to providing innovative and customized software for Orange County nonprofits to achieve greater social impact while giving student developers and designers meaningful opportunities to develop `tech with purpose!`

 ## 💭 in time...
 - 📧 If you'd like to contact me directly, [send me an email!](mailto:alanc16@uci.edu)